 - Greater commitment and buy-in from directors and senior leaders

-- Retaining talent and keeping staff engaged
+- An executive coaching programme can help retain talent and keep staff engaged

 - More creative outlook in business planning

 - Building positive relationships between people and departments